-Before applying our first method addressing stochasticity occurring during data sampling to our empirical dataset, we performed a series of tests relying on simulated networks.
-But we did so ensuring we could evaluate how well each method, i.e. evaluating or not one's "observed" network's uncertainty, leads to a good representation of an underlying "ground-truth" one (borrowing from Newman, 2018), while seeing what are the network parameters under which one would be more desirable.

 We considered a social group, studied through a constant method that record dyadic observations, without consideration for errors.
 We postulate that in this group, there is an individual characteristic that governs a node's probability of being observed in a dyad through this method.
 Therefore, a distribution of such individual probabilities can model an underlying phenomenon that shapes this group network.
 In practice, this could represent for instance the rank of an individual on a dominance-subordination scale, that can be positively associated with mounting occurrences in a sexual interaction network for instance (see for instance Cowlishaw and Dunbar, 1991), thus making high ranking individuals more probably observed in sexual dyads.

 Network generation